Why I'll Probably End Up Sleeping in My Campus Office Soon

 And why not?
 That rough-hewn little laptop has become the central conduit of my social life, the means by which I maintain my tie to those for whom I care.
 With a sturdy connection and a headset, I can live the illusion that nothing ever changed, that I never left in the first place.
 It’s a lifeline I didn’t have upon my arrival, but one that feels necessary, perhaps even desperate, as I remain later and later just to chatter and laugh with my closest friends.

-A couple beers in, weighing the trip to my bed is no small decision.
+A couple beers in, weighing the trip to my bed becomes a difficult decision.
 Staying in the office feels more like being home than… well, going home.

 The facts of the matter